top of page

 3. Am I humble enough to admit when I made a mistake?

 Following her research trail, I could easily understand how she made the mistake.
 When I shared the evidence that Caroline had a prior marriage, she was surprised and humble enough to admit her changes were incorrect.
-Admittedly, I felt a twinge of frustration with the changes but we worked it out and the woman learned something new about her ancestor.
+Admittedly, I felt a twinge of frustration with the changes, but we worked it out, and the woman learned something new about her ancestor.

 Meanwhile, my Townley line had a mistake that I made.

-Two brothers married women named Catherine M.!
+Two brothers married a woman named Catherine M.!

 (Why!?!?)